About the Counseling Service

 - You are considered at immediate risk for harming others

 - Abuse of elderly persons or persons with disabilities

 - A court order

 As the primary campus provider of psychological and consultation services, the Counseling Center offers free and confidential counseling sessions to registered UMD undergraduate and graduate students.

-The focus of the initial appointment referred to as an intake appointment, is to determine the nature and impact of the presenting concerns and to identify options for addressing these issues.
-If additional treatment is indicated, the intake counselor will recommend the most effective method of treatment, which may include group counseling, career exploration, workshops, individual counseling, or referral to an off-campus mental health provider.
-In some cases, the intake appointment is sufficient for identifying ways to address the problems.
+The focus of the initial appointment, referred to as a brief assessment, is to determine the nature and impact of the presenting concerns and to identify options for addressing these issues.
+If additional treatment is indicated, the counselor will recommend the most effective method of treatment, which may include group counseling, career exploration, workshops, individual counseling, or referral to an off-campus mental health provider.
+In some cases, the brief assessment is sufficient for identifying ways to address the problems.